The Woolf Institute has built a permanent new home in the grounds of Westminster College in the heart of Cambridge.

 Read the interview with Zachary on our blog here.

-Launched at the 20th Anniversary Research Day on 8 November 2018, Jewish Worship, European Spaces is a photographic exhibition of synagogues in Europe, past and present.
+Launched at the 20th Anniversary Research Day on 8 November 2018, Jewish Worship, European Spaces was a photographic exhibition of synagogues in Europe, past and present.

 Photograph credits & special thanks to: Beit Hatfutsot: The Museum of the Jewish People, Ahmed Krausen, David Jackson/Caroe Architecture Ltd & Peter Singer, Davies Communications.